haskell/containers/docs/map.rst

 When using ``Map`` or ``IntMap`` in a Haskell source file you should always use a ``qualified`` import because these modules export names that clash with the standard Prelude (you can import the type constructor on its own though!).
+You should also import Prelude and hide ``lookup`` because if you accidentally leave off the ``Map.`` qualifier you'll get confusing type errors.

 ::

+    import Prelude hiding (lookup)

     import Data.Map.Strict (Map)
     import qualified Data.Map.Strict as Map